Last Updated: November 2, 2023

 We may call it “play,” but their brains are actually hard at work.
 Kids tend to pick up a language naturally through interacting with people and things.

 Adults, on the other hand, typically don’t have the opportunity to learn language through authentic experiences.

 Think about how you’ve tried learning a new language in the past.

 Did you spend hours in a classroom, copying notes from the board and filling out workbooks?
-Or maybe you tried some app to learn Spanish or French on your own?
+Or maybe you tried some app to learn Spanish, English, or French on your own?

 If so, you probably picked up a lot of words and grammar.

 You probably also learned to associate each word - “perro,” for instance - with a single picture or even with a single English word, like “dog.”